 - What can I do if I don’t have a chicken coop?

 Gather up some materials laying around your house that you are not using.
 You can make a makeshift chicken coop with some fencing and some wood posts, or some old fencing and a tarp.
-It is more difficult making a predator proof makeshift pen though.
-Check out the video of my makeshift coop that I made before I received my amazing coop from The Chicken Coop Company.
-I made a video, to tour the new chicken coop also, if you want to check that out!
+It is more difficult making a predator-proof makeshift pen though.
+Check out the video of my makeshift coop that I made before I bought my first chicken coop.

 Check out my post on Raccoon in the Chicken Coop.
-If predators are a concern you might think about getting a dog that is good for protecting livestock, and/or a couple of geese.
-Geese are like the attack dogs of the birds, or so they say.
+If predators are a concern you might think about getting a livestock dog.

 - Do chickens need special water?